yuhengUA2077/AR_Book_Cover/README.md

 ## Limitations
 * The original back cover of the book is unable to be used as an image target for too many repetitive patterns.
 Therefore a movie poster is used instead as the "back cover" of the book.
 * The virtual button feature for the back cover works more unstable on the smartphone camera than the laptop camera.
+* The Unity Project is too large to be pushed up to Github.
+The scene file and the C# script are committed instead as works.

 ## Demo Video Link
 https://youtu.be/f5f6w4fjWjY